hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 Iteration 9 completed in 365s
 ```

-This took a while on my piddly laptop (that isn't GPU-accelerated),
+This took a while on my piddly laptop (that isn't discrete
-but here is the beautiful output from the last iteration!
-(Notice that
+GPU-accelerated), but here is the beautiful output from the last
-we need to subject our output image to the inverse of the
+iteration!
+(Notice that we need to subject our output image to the
-transformation we did to our input images before it makes sense.)
+inverse of the transformation we did to our input images before it
+makes sense.)

 ```
 x = x.reshape((height, width, 3))